Writing Proficiency Exam (WPE)

 Please read carefully below: the WPE registration system has changed.

 WPE registration follows a priority model based on a student’s expected graduation term.
-For example, students whose Poly Profile and/or Student Center reflect an expected graduation term of fall of 2017 will have priority registration for the fall quarter WPE dates and will receive an email with their designated WPE registration appointment day and time.
+For example, students whose Poly Profile and/or Student Center reflect an expected graduation term of winter of 2018 will have priority registration for the winter quarter WPE dates and will receive an email with their designated WPE registration appointment day and time.
 Depending upon exam seat availability, a second round of emails with registration information will be sent out to all other eligible students.

 Register and pay for the WPE online